jnana027/Power_BI_Dashboard_on_AtliQ_Hardware_Technology/README.md

 1.Finance view : Profit and loss statement, Net sales performance over the time, Top and bottom products and customers net sales\
 ![financial_view](https://github.com/jnana027/Power_BI_Dashboard_on_AtliQ_Hardware_Technology/assets/120124430/a4256b02-3346-4c62-b376-3fbf27446470)

+2.Sales view : Customer performance like net sales, gross margin and gross margin % is shown using matrix and scatter chart.
+Which product perform best is also displayed using a matrix throgh net sales, gross margin and gross margin %. two donut charts are used for unit economics.
+Donut charts are used to show the distribution of net sales, total post invoice deduction and total pre invoice deduction.
+Second donut chart is used to show cost of goods sold and gross margin.